deveshsisodia/Building-a-natural-language-dialog-system-app-for-monitoring-caloric-intake/README.md

 	Prasoon Rai (prrai@cs.stonybrook.edu)
 	Devesh Sisodia (dsisodia@cs.stonybrook.edu)

+	For detailed explaination and logical flow, we recommend to go through our report in the repository.

 	1 Introduction
 	"A Natural Dialogue System is a form of dialogue system that tries to improve usability and user satisfaction